cloud-bulldozer/benchmark-operator/docs/fio_distributed.md

 # FIO Distributed

-[FIO](https://github.com/axboe/fio) has a native mechanism to run multiple servers concurrently.

-This workload will launch N number of FIO Servers and a single FIO Client which will kick off the workload.
+[FIO](https://github.com/axboe/fio) -- The Flexible I/O Tester -- is a tool used for benchmarking
+and stress-testing I/O subsystems.
+We generally refer to this type of workload as a "microbenchmark" because it is used in a targeted way to determine the bottlenecks and limits of a system.

+FIO has a native mechanism to run multiple servers concurrently against a data store.
+Our implementation of the workload in Ripsaw takes advantage of this feature, spawning N FIO servers based on the options provided by the user in the CR file.
+A single FIO client pod is then launched as the control point for executing the workload on the server pods in parallel.

 ## Running Distributed FIO

-Build your CR for Distributed FIO
+The Custom Resource (CR) file for fio includes a significant number of options to offer the user flexibility.

 ```yaml
 apiVersion: ripsaw.cloudbulldozer.io/v1alpha1